finos/datahelix/docs/user/Contradictions.md

   * this can emit all strings, or emit no value (`null`) (the `greaterThan` constraint is ignored as it only applies to `decimal` or `integer` values, of which none will be generated)

 ## What happens
-1. 'hard' contradictions only abort processing when the validator is enabled
-1. 'soft' contradictions never abort processing and can prevent rows from being emitted (correctly or not)
-1. Cucumber tests do not assert whether 'hard' or 'soft' contradictions have been detected (nor do they attempt to check)
-1. The profile validator is an optional component that has to be opted-in to use
+1. Detected 'hard' contradictions give an error and produce no data.
+1. Detected 'partial' contradictions give an error but produce some data.
-1. The generator will try to generate data whether contradictions are present or not, it may only emit no rows if the combinations are fully-contradictory
+1. The generator will try to generate data whether contradictions are present or not, it may only emit no rows if the combinations are fully contradictory.

 ## Current stance
-1. The cucumber framework of tests should be able to (optionally) detect 'hard' contradictions - [#202](https://github.com/ScottLogic/data-engineering-generator/issues/202)
-1. The profile validator should be defaulted to "on for errors" but have the option for disabling it - [#467](https://github.com/ScottLogic/data-engineering-generator/issues/467)
 1. Contradiction checking to a greater degree will be deferred to tooling for the generator, such as profile writers, user interfaces, etc.
+1. More detailed contradiction checking (#1090) and better upfront warnings (#896) are being considered as features.